UK Flood Warnings

 Active Warning

 High groundwater levels are expected to cause flooding.
 Groundwater levels in West Dorset remain high.
 Areas that could be affected include: Winterbourne Abbas, Winterbourne Steepleton, Martinstown, Winterbourne Monkton, Winterbourne Herringston and Winterbourne Came.
-The groundwater level at the Kingston Russell borehole remains at 119.53m.
+The groundwater level at the Kingston Russell borehole remains at 118.18m.
 Levels are falling slowly but still remain high.
-Some rainfall is forecast for later in the week.
+There is no rainfall forecast in the next few days.
 Residents may experience inundation of septic tanks and sewer systems.
 Properties may experience flooding in cellars in affected areas.
 Flooding of roads is expected.
 Roads may be damaged by floodwater.
 We are closely monitoring the situation .
 If you have a pump, make sure it is working and switched on.
 Think about alternative power sources in case of power cuts.
-This message will be updated by 2:00PM on 16th March 2026 or as the situation changes.
+This message will be updated by 2:00PM on 20th March 2026 or as the situation changes.

 • Flood warning